openEOPlatform/documentation/authentication/index.md

 If you have any questions about the enrollment to openEO Platform or the Early Adopter program, please [contact us](https://openeo.cloud/contact/).

-### Register with Terrascope and EODC
+### Register with Terrascope

-Due to the federated nature of openEO Platform, you still need to also register with Terrascope and EODC, depending on which data sets and processes you need to use.
+Due to the federated nature of openEO Platform, you may still need to also register with the individual service provider.
-This is only required temporarily and this requirement will go away in the future.
+This depends on which data sets and processes you need to use.

-#### Terrascope registration
+If you plan to use any data set that are '*provided by Terrascope*' or '*provided by SentinelHub*', you need to follow the steps below to setup a *Terrascope account*.

-To get optimal access to the processing resources of the Terrascope back-end, you have to setup a *Terrascope account*.
+This allows to get optimal access to the processing resources of Terrascope, but it is only required temporarily and this requirement will go away in the future.

 Luckily, Terrascope also uses the EGI check-in as authentication service, so you can quickly use your existing account to bootstrap a new Terrascope account.